 4. How will a graphing calculator help my child understand math and science better?

-A graphing calculator can help students build the skill sets to perform better in mathematics and science.
-It challenges students to work out mathematical problems by visualizing them.
-When students can see expressions, formulas and graphs on screen, they are able to explore concepts and make connections that lead to a deeper understanding.
+A graphing calculator helps students continuously build upon their critical thinking and problem-solving skills to perform better in math and science.
+When your child can see expressions, formulas and graphs come to life in their hands, they’re able to make connections that lead to a deeper understanding of important concepts.

 5. In what classes can a graphing calculator be useful?

-Graphing calculators are integrated into the instruction of many math and science courses, including Pre-Algebra, Algebra 1, Algebra 2, Geometry, Trigonometry, Precalculus, Calculus, Chemistry, Physics, Biology, Statistics, Business and Finance.
-Parents can check with teachers to find out their graphing calculator policy.
+Graphing calculators are integrated into the instruction of many math and science courses, and can even introduce students to Python programming.

 6. Can my child use a graphing calculator on tests?

-Yes, in many instances.
-Many teachers allow students to use graphing calculators on in-class tests.
-Graphing calculators are permitted or even required on many college entrance exams and state exams.
+Yes, in many instances teachers allow students to use TI graphing calculators on class tests.
+In fact, graphing calculators are permitted, or even required, on many college entrance exams and state exams.
 Parents can ask teachers about their specific testing policy.

 8. Do I need to buy a new graphing calculator every year?